awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

 The following steps guide you through a SQL Server Always On application deployment with AWS Launch Wizard after you have launched it from the console\.

-1. When you launch Launch Wizard, you are directed to the **Choose application** page where you are prompted to select the type of application that you want to deploy\.
-Currently, the wizard supports SQL Server Always On deployments\.
+1. When you select **Create deployment** from the AWS Launch Wizard landing page, you are directed to the **Choose application** page where you are prompted to select the type of application that you want to deploy\.
+Select **Microsoft SQL Server Always On**\.

 1. After you select an application type, under **Permissions**, Launch Wizard displays the AWS Identity and Access Management \(IAM\) policy required for Launch Wizard to access other AWS services on your behalf\.
 For more information about setting up IAM for Launch Wizard, see [AWS Identity and Access Management \(IAM\)](launch-wizard-setting-up.md#launch-wizard-iam)\.
 Select **Next** \.